The Complete Guide To Human Resources For Small Business

 HR carries a big responsibility.
 They have a huge effect on the culture and environment in your workplace, setting the tone for how employees communicate, settle disputes, and work with each other.
 Some small businesses prefer to outsource a large component of human resources, but there is no getting around human resources completely.

 HR is rife with laws and regulations, which is part of why small businesses often put off dealing with it.
-Generally, for businesses with fewer than 50 employees, there are three basic things you must implement to cover the bases, according to HR expert Jack Hayhow.
+Generally, for businesses with fewer than 50 employees, there are three HR basics you must implement to cover the bases, according to HR expert Jack Hayhow.

 You must keep three specific files for each employee in your business.
 These files are: